 Summary

-The Openbridge philosophy is to adhere to developer program requirements set forth by Amazon, Facebook, Google, or others, for data governance, security, transit, or storage requirements.
+The Openbridge philosophy is to adhere to developer program requirements set forth by Amazon, Facebook, Google, or others regarding data governance, security, transit, or storage.

-Our commitment is to align our efforts, so we comply with the terms of any developer program services agreements we participate in.
+Our commitment is to align our efforts, so we comply with the terms of any developer program services agreements in which we participate.
 This includes partnering with program owners (Amazon, Google, Facebook, and others) as we complete functional testing, review, refactoring, and monitoring outlined in their program terms.

 Establishing long-term relationships with developer programs not only ensures compliance but also allows us to be an advocate on our customer's behalf.
 Our program participation provides direct access to troubleshooting, feature requests, enhancements, performance, and roadmaps to give our customers a voice in the technical evolution of these systems.